ilubis85/track2dm/README.md

 ## How does it work?

-We have provided some dataset to play with to understand how the package works.
-Three types of data are needed, the track where the survey is recorded, the observation along the track and digital elevation model (DEM) as raster data.
+We have provided some data for simulation to understand how the package works.
+Three types of data are needed, the track where the survey is recorded (usually downloaded from Global Positioning System (GPS), the observation along the track (usually written in excel format) and digital elevation model (DEM) in raster format.
+The data can be loaded after the package is called.

 ``` r
 # LOAD ALL DATA